HIINTEL/bingreward/README.md

 ###Accounts
 You can have as many account tags as you need.
 **Note**: User-Agent fields are optional.
 If omitted a random User-Agent will be selected.
 Use caution when entering a custom User-Agent.
 If User-Agent is not associated with a common browser Bing! might flag you as a bot.
+**Note**: Two-Factor Authentication (2FA) is not supported.
 ```xml
 <account type="(Live|Facebook)" disabled="(true|false)">
     <login>email@example.org</login>